McCaulay/StackSmasher/Readme.md

 ```

 ## Payloads
-There are currently two payloads in this project.
+There are currently four payloads in this project.

 ### sh.bin
 sh.bin is a simple shell which executes the /bin/sh application.
 This application can be easily modified in the payloads/sh.asm file, and then recompiled.

+### bind-shell.bin
+bind-shell.bin will listen for a connection port 1337.
+This can be changed in payloads/bind-shell.asm and then recompiled.

 ### reverse-shell.bin
-reverse-shell.bin will connect to a shell listening on ip 1337 and port 1337.
+reverse-shell.bin will connect to a shell listening on ip 127.0.0.1 and port 1337.
 This can be changed in payloads/reverse-shell.asm and then recompiled.

+### shutdown.bin
+shutdown.bin will automatically shut down the computer when executed.

 ## Compiling
 To compile the applications as 32 bit, you may need to install gcc-multilib.